 Partial Repair:

-As a rule, vehicle with partial repair has evidence of poor or incomplete repairs to the body, chassis, or paint.
+As a rule, a vehicle with partial repair has evidence of poor or incomplete maintenance to the body, chassis, or paint.

 Rear End: